SharePoint/sp-dev-docs/docs/declarative-customization/site-theming/sharepoint-site-theming-powershell.md

 ![Change the look box with default themes hidden and the custom Cyan theme shown](../../images/theme-hidedefaults.png)

-To restore the default themes to the theme picker list, use the following command.
+To restore the default themes to the theme picker list, use the following cmdlet.
 ```powershell
 Set-HideDefaultThemes $false
 ```

 ## Get-HideDefaultThemes

->[!NOTE]
->This command will be renamed to ```Get-SPOHideDefaultThemes``` in a future release, for consistency with other SharePoint PowerShell commands.
+_NOTE: this cmdlet will be renamed to ```Get-SPOHideDefaultThemes``` in a future release, for consistency with other SharePoint PowerShell cmdlets._

-The **Get-HideDefaultThemes** command retrieves the currrent **Set-HideDefaultThemes** setting.
-You might want to use this command in a PowerShell script to read the setting and then take different actions based on whether the default themes are hidden.
-This command does not have any parameters.
+The **Get-HideDefaultThemes** cmdlet retrieves the currrent **Set-HideDefaultThemes** setting.
+You might want to use this cmdlet in a PowerShell script to read the setting and then take different actions based on whether the default themes are hidden.
+This cmdlet does not have any parameters.

 ```powershell
 c:\> Get-HideDefaultThemes